Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Find out how to pick the right broker and how a broker can help you save on car insurance.
+Find out how to pick the right broker and how a one can help you save on car insurance.

 A car insurance broker is an agent who acts on your behalf to arrange and assist with car insurance.
 Most car insurance brokers are independent and do not work for any insurance company.
 Instead, they use their knowledge to shop around for car insurance deals and negotiate with insurers on your behalf.

 A car insurance broker usually provides services such as: